 No. In my opinion, this is unnecessary and surely the mothers do not expect you to bring both children a gift.

 The only possible exception to this if the child is in the same school as your child and the mothers invited the entire grade.
 In that case, I think yes.
 (Especially if your child will be going to school with this child for the next 5-12 years!)
-But it’s perfectly acceptable to bring a smaller gift like a $5 Target gift card, a bag of candy or popcorn, etc.
+But it’s perfectly acceptable to bring a smaller gift like a $5 Target gift card, a bag of candy from the mall, etc.

 2. Should I ask to bring my other children to the party?
 Otherwise, my son can’t go because I don’t have childcare.

 No. Unless it specifically states on the invitation, do not bring siblings.
 And do not ask either (unless it’s your best friend or close family member).
 The venue may only allow a certain number of children or for whatever reason they just want it to be the birthday child’s peers.
 It doesn’t matter; just be respectful about this and do not put people on the spot.
-If you don’t have help of your other children, then graciously decline.
+If you don’t have help for your other children, and it’s not a drop-off party, then graciously decline.

 3. Is it okay to drop off my child if the other parents are staying?
 She’s perfectly independent.